CSharpDesignPro/Rounded-Corner-Flat-Form-Design/README.md

 # Rounded-Corner-Flat-Form-Design
-Create a WPF form with a Rounded Corner design.
+How to design a Rounded Corner Window in WPF.